CGhxst/fnsprites/README.md

 - `scripts/` contains the safe data parser, validator, generator, and local server.
 - `test/` and `e2e/` cover pure logic and real browser workflows.

-The scheduled sync imports only `sprites-data.js` and `sprites/` from upstream, parses the data without executing it, regenerates the application module, and validates data and image integrity.
-It never merges upstream application code or site assets.
+The scheduled sync imports `sprites-data.js` and `sprites/` from upstream, parses the data without executing it, regenerates the application module, and validates data and image integrity.

 The bundled Oswald font is distributed under the SIL Open Font License in `fonts/OFL.txt`.